shea-fitz/sheaon-earth/src/content/notes/20250811-first-birthday-liner-notes.md

 <iframe style="border: 0; width: 100%; height: 42px;" src="https://bandcamp.com/EmbeddedPlayer/album=2107613924/size=small/bgcol=ffffff/linkcol=0687f5/track=1595110107/transparent=true/" seamless><a href="https://sheaonair.bandcamp.com/album/first-birthday-ep">First Birthday – EP by shea on air</a></iframe>

 Crush Bait isn't so much about crushes as it is about renewed optimism for the abundance of connection of all kinds and being reminded of my agency to pursue them.
-All the voice samples are from real moments in my life with my friends, who are my kin, and who keep me here.
-(But I've also heard that Crush Bait works as its name...)
+All the voice samples are from real moments in my life with my friends (but I've also heard that Crush Bait works as its name...)

+I'm extra proud of Crush Bait (it's my favorite on the EP) and it actually got radio play on [NTS](https://www.nts.live/shows/macca/episodes/macca-28th-march-2026) in a segment of supporter submissions.
+It was the first song played in the very first edition of the segment, despite like, a zillion people submitting stuff in a chaotic discord chat, so I thought that was cool.

 <figure>
   <img src="/images/notes/20250811-first-birthday-liner-notes/crush-bait.webp" />